Six student tips for settling in to campus life.

 Wondering whether to take the leap and live on campus?
 We’ll leave the closing words to ELL/Psychology student, Ruby:

 Already here?
 Take some time to settle in as everything is new, but don’t worry we’re here to support you if needed.
-There’s lots of information on our Arrivals pages or Living on Campus or Living in Pier Quays pages to help you settle in to university life, and otherwise we echo Economics student Gbogo’s advice “enjoy and have fun, it’s easy to find friends and everything you need is on campus.”
+There’s lots of information on our Arrivals pages or Living on Campus or Living in Pier Quays pages to help you settle into university life.
+Echoing Economics student Gbogo’s advice “enjoy and have fun, it’s easy to find friends and everything you need is on campus.”